Akaroa Marine Reserve: History

 While eco-tourism operators were pleased to have something to show to tourists, local iwi continued to express concerns that marine reserves hindered their traditional rights to harvest from the sea.
 Meanwhile, the local residents group continued to advocate for a reserve within the harbour.

 Eventually, a compromise was reached.
-The rūnagna applied to establish a taiāpure (fisheries co-management by local people) over 90% of the harbour, and supported a marine reserve over 10%, but not before both were further held up by a pāua (abalone) farmer negotiating for the right for him to harvest seaweed be enshrined in the taiāpure.
+The rūnanga applied to establish a taiāpure (fisheries co-management by local people) over 90% of the harbour, and supported a marine reserve over 10%, but not before both were further held up by a pāua (abalone) farmer negotiating for the right for him to harvest seaweed be enshrined in the taiāpure.

-The Fisheries Act 1996 Part 9 Section 174-175 provides for the establishment of taiäpure/fisheries co-management by local people who care about and have strong ties to an area.
-In January 2004, the Mäori Land Court tribunal made a recommendation to the Minister of Fisheries that a taiäpure be granted over the whole of Akaroa Harbour bar one small area subject to the, at that time, proposed Akaroa Marine Reserve.
+The Fisheries Act 1996 Part 9 Section 174–175 provides for the establishment of taiāpure/fisheries co-management by local people who care about and have strong ties to an area.
+In January 2004, the Māori Land Court tribunal made a recommendation to the Minister of Fisheries that a taiāpure be granted over the whole of Akaroa Harbour bar one small area subject to the, at that time, proposed Akaroa Marine Reserve.
 Judge Wainwright saw no reason why the two could not live together.
 However, this recommendation was successfully appealed by the local pāua farmer and kelp harvester, who claimed a taiāpure would compromise his business.
-The High Court sent the case back to the tribunal to gather further evidence about whether the whole of Akaroa Harbour does or does not come within the concept of “littoral coastal waters” of “special cultural significance” to the rünanga.
+The High Court sent the case back to the tribunal to gather further evidence about whether the whole of Akaroa Harbour does or does not come within the concept of "littoral coastal waters" of "special cultural significance" to the rūnanga.

 The pāua farmer eventually reached an understanding with Ngāi Tahu, ending years of argument.
-He has been granted the rights to harvest Macrocystis pyrifera (giant bladder kelp), which he uses to feed the pāua at the Akaroa Paua Farm and also to make garden fertiliser and kelp pepper In contrast, the East Otago Taiāpure explicitly prohibits the harvesting of kelp.
+He has been granted the rights to harvest giant bladder kelp (Macrocystis pyrifera), which he uses to feed the pāua at the Akaroa Paua Farm and also to make garden fertiliser and kelp pepper.
+In contrast, the East Otago Taiāpure explicitly prohibits the harvesting of kelp.
 That ban does not extend to unattached beach-cast kelp.
 There are environmental concerns in Akaroa Harbour regarding the ecological disruption caused by kelp harvesting to wild pāua and other kaimoana (sea food).